shashikumar04433/DevOps-/Installation_of_Minikube_and_Kubectl_on_Ubuntu.md

-##S Steps for Installation of Minikube and Kubectl on Ubuntu:
+## Steps for Installation of Minikube and Kubectl on Ubuntu: